-- 1. the exact name of the team; - 2. address details (including telephone number, email address and fax number) to which all communications to the UCI MTB team can be sent; - 3. the names and addresses of the principal partners, the paying agent, the manager, the team manager, the assistant team manager, the mechanics and other licence-holders; - 4. the surnames, first names, addresses, nationalities and dates of birth of the riders, the dates and numbers of their licences and the authority that issued them, or a copy of both sides of the licence; - 5. a copy of the riders' contracts in accordance with article 4.10.018 must be included.

-4.10.012 Article 4.10.011 also applies to any changes to the riders and other staff for UCI MTB teams.
+- 1. the exact name of the team; - address details (including telephone number, email address and fax number) to which all communications to the UCI MTB team can be sent; - 3. the names and addresses of the principal partners, the paying agent, the manager, the team manager, the assistant team manager, the mechanics and other licence-holders; - the surnames, first names, addresses, nationalities and dates of birth of the riders, the dates and numbers of their licences and the authority that issued them, or a copy of both sides of the licence; - 5. a copy of the riders' contracts in accordance with article 4.10.018 must be included. - 4.10.012 Article 4.10.011 also applies to any changes to the riders and other staff for UCI MTB teams.
 Such changes must be immediately submitted by the UCI MTB teams to the UCI.
-During the season, no rider already registered with a UCI ELITE MTB team or UCI MTB team for the current season may join another UCI ELITE MTB team or UCI MTB team outside the transfer period as specified in the team registration form. (text modified on 1.02.12).

-- 4.10.013 Only UCI MTB teams on the list approved by the UCI may receive benefits such as those listed in article 4.10.017. - 4.10.014 By their annual registration, UCI MTB teams and inter alia their paying agents and sponsors undertake to respect the Constitution and Regulations of the UCI and their respective National Federation and to participate in cycling events in a fair and sporting manner.
-The paying agent and principal partners are held jointly and severally liable for all the financial commitments of the UCI MTB team to the UCI and the National Federations, including any fines. - 4.10.015 The registration of the UCI MTB team with the UCI involves a registration fee that the team must pay by 15 January of the current year.
-The amount is set annually by the UCI management committee. (text modified on 1.07.12) - 4.10.016 When submitting their registration, each UCI MTB team must submit a colour graphic design of their Team jersey, complete with sponsor logos.
+During the season, no rider already registered with a UCI ELITE MTB team or UCI MTB team for the current season may join another UCI ELITE MTB team or UCI MTB team outside the period from 13 to 20 June. - 4.10.013 Only UCI MTB teams on the list approved by the UCI may receive benefits such as those listed in article 4.10.017. - 4.10.014 By their annual registration, UCI MTB teams and inter alia their paying agents and sponsors undertake to respect the Constitution and Regulations of the UCI and their respective National Federation and to participate in cycling events in a fair and sporting manner.
+The paying agent and principal partners are held jointly and severally liable for all the financial commitments of the UCI MTB team to the UCI and the National Federations, including any fines. - 4.10.015 The registration of the UCI MTB team with the UCI involves a registration fee that the team must pay by 15 February of the current year.
+The amount is set annually by the UCI management committee. - 4.10.016 When submitting their registration, each UCI MTB team must submit a colour graphic design of their Team jersey, complete with sponsor logos.

-All riders within a UCI MTB team are obliged to wear clothing that has identical major sponsor placement, layout and overall look, although the colours of men and women's outfit can be different.
+All riders within a UCI MTB team are obliged to wear clothing that has identical major sponsor placement, layout an overall look, although the colours of men and women's outfit can be different.
 In this case two designs must be submitted.